8 days / 7 days kayaking

 What makes this trip special

-- Paddling amongst thousands of icebergs
+- Paddling amongst icebergs and tidewater glaciers

-- Living with the midnight sun
+- Living under the midnight sun

-- Experience traditional East Greenlandic culture
+- Village visits and traditional East Greenlandic culture

 East Greenland is a very remote, sparsely populated area that is surrounded by rugged granite mountains, glaciers, snow capped peaks and a few small East Greenlandic Villages.
 This is the traditional territory of the Thule people, whose knowledge of the weather, snow and animals was paramount to their survival.